OpenWaterFoundation/owf-data-co-municipalities/README.md

 | Latitude and Longitude coordinates from Colorado Information Marketplace. | The map titled [Municipal Boundaries in Colorado](https://data.colorado.gov/Municipal/Municipal-Boundaries-in-Colorado/u943-ics6).
 The map was downloaded as a GeoJSON file and opened in QGIS.
 The centroid of each municipality's polygon was calculated and used as the point location for the municipality. |
 | Municipality Website URLs | URLs were found by manually searching for municipality websites.
 Documents such as water efficiency plans were also manually searched. |

-## Dataset Creation Process ##
+## Dataset Workflow ##

-The following is a summary of the process to create the dataset.
+The following is a summary of the workflow to create the dataset.
 Details for each file are described in the [data-orig/README.md](data-orig/README.md) file.
 Steps can be followed if recreating or updating the dataset.
 The process can be further automated to streamline the overall workflow;